katepaulino/guessing-game/README.md

   - Asks the user to guess which country I'm from
   - Asks the user to guess what type of shark lives in the Puget Sound
   - Asks the user to guess how many siblings I have
+  - Asks the user to guess my number
   - At the end of the questionnaire, counts how many questions the user answered correctly
   - Game uses a function and posts responses to the HTML